shirecoding/Fireside/rfcs/specifications.md

 - [x] `Task` introspects function input protocol types for derialization (from JSON to `Protocol` before running as task input)
 - [x] `Task` functions should enforce keyword arguments (eg. `logging_task(*, pmessage: PMessage)`).
 This is used for type introspection, se/derialization

+- [ ] Output type hints for task decorator.
+Input type hints can be introspected, but output is a `ProtocolDict`
+- [ ] Handle timeout for `task_chain`

+How to deal with tasks with multiple of the same protocols? use protocol dict always? have symmetry instead of accepting kwargs

 ## Protocols

 - [ ] Input to `Task`s are protocol kwargs (eg. `task.enqueue(pmetric=PMetric(...), perror=PError(...))`)